shgonzalez/shgonzalez.github.io/_posts/2017-05-08-LDAP-+-Active-Directory-Configuration-Part-II.markdown

 uid=972801112(mgonzalez) gid=972800513(domain users) grupos=972800513(domain users)
 ```
 You can add user into LDAP via command line (ldapmodify -a) or GUI, I use GUI (Grahical User Interface).
-> note: For GUI you need java java-1.8.0-openjdk and complete Server X installed in your system
+> note: For GUI you need java-1.8.0-openjdk and complete Server X installed in your system

 Run the following command
 ```